fall3noath/causal-set-simulator/README.md

 ## Curved Spacetime Support

-The framework includes a modular spacetime abstraction system.
+The framework includes a modular spacetime abstraction system with preliminary support for both flat and curved geometries.

 Current implementations include:
 - Minkowski spacetime
 - Schwarzschild spacetime

-This allows the simulator to model both flat and curved causal structures.
+This architecture allows different spacetime metrics to be swapped into the causal graph construction pipeline.

 ---